 Pursuit (February 1, 2016) 'Kinecting with the Orangutans' [article + video]

 The Project (February 3, 2016, Feature Story) 'Gaming Orangutans'

-In collaboration with Zoos Victoria and the Animal Welfare Science Centre at The University of Melbourne, I am currently exploring the opportunities for technology to help zoos achieve their conservation, educational and animal welfare goals.
-Top-up scholarships are available for PhD students interested in working in this area.
+In collaboration with Zoos Victoria, the Microsoft Research Centre for Social NUI and the Animal Welfare Science Centre at The University of Melbourne, I am currently exploring the opportunities for technology to help zoos achieve their conservation, educational and animal welfare goals.

 More details can be found on the Social NUI Centre Website.